runkelcorey/blog/content/post/2020-05-05-in-vertigo-a-corrosive-modernity.markdown

 "Succession and uniformity of parts are what constitute the artificial infinite" wrote Edmund Burke in *A Philosophical Enquiry Into the Origin of Our Ideas of the Sublime and Beautiful*, one of the first modern explorations of the sublime.
 He described the sublime as a state when "the mind is so entirely filled with its object, that it cannot entertain any other," inciting terror and astonishment at its heights, while "the inferior effects are admiration, reverence and respect."
 The treatment Hitchcock gives to San Francisco's iconic sights meets Burke's standard.
 But what purpose does this treatment serve?
-How does the voyeurism of Hitchcock's camera change the meaning of these vistas?
+How does the voyeurism of Hitchcock's camera change the meaning of these vistas? <---is this a question for the other post

 These images represent a particular kind of sublime associated with a particular kind of political project.
 While great magnitude and manifold features are part of Burke's sublime, he later disavows "colonnades and avenues of trees [...] suffered to run to immense distances" as urbane.